Scientific Name

 Etymology

-The specific epithet "calcareum" (pronounced "kal-KAR-ee-um") means "chalky" and refers to the natural habitat of this species.
+The specific epithet "calcareum" (pronounced "kal-KAR-ee-um") means "calcareous; growing in a chalky habitat" and refers to the natural habitat of this species.

 Sempervivum calcareum is native to the southwest Alps.
 It grows on limestone rocks at elevations between 1,640 and 5,250 feet (500 and 1,600 m) from Triora in Italy up to the Dévoluy Mountains to the north of Gap in France.

 Sempervivum calcareum is a small succulent that forms rosettes of glaucous or pale green leaves with purple-brown tips.
-The rosettes usually grow between 2.4 and 4 inches (6 and 10 cm) in diameter and produce offsets on stout, sparingly leafy stolons, which can grow up to 1.6 inches (4 cm) long, creating a low-growing mat.
+The rosettes usually grow between 2.4 and 4 inches (6 and 10 cm) in diameter and produce offsets on stout, sparingly leafy stolons that can grow up to 1.6 inches (4 cm) long, forming a low-growing mat.
 The leaves are thick, fleshy, usually broad, with a stout, pungent mucro, and can measure up to 2.4 inches (6 cm) in length and 0.6 inches (1.5 cm) in width.

 In summer, Sempervivum calcareum produces pale pink to greenish-white, star-shaped flowers, which are usually 8- to 10-merous and can reach a diameter of 1 inch (2.5 cm).
 They appear in clusters on an erect, leafy stalk that can grow up to 8 inches (20 cm) tall.